nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

+This project is a **part of the se-education.org** initiative.
+If you would like to contribute code to this project, see [se-education.org](https://se-education.org/#contributing-to-se-edu) for more info.

-_{ list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well }_
+[//]: # (_{ list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well }_)

 --------------------------------------------------------------------------------------------------------------------